 Mission

 The mission of the UCLA CDU CFAR Los Angeles CAB “DA CAB” is to foster a supportive and inclusive environment that promotes education, awareness, and advocacy regarding HIV/AIDS research within the community and beyond.
-DA CAB is committed to the principles of equity, compassion, and social justice.
-DA CAB seeks to empower individuals affected by HIV, reduce stigma, and contribute to the creation of an atmosphere that values diversity and prioritizes the health and well-being for all members of our community.
+DA CAB is committed to the principles of compassion and social justice for all patients with HIV.
+DA CAB seeks to empower individuals affected by HIV, reduce stigma, and contribute to the creation of an atmosphere that values all patients and prioritizes the health and well-being for all members of our community.

 Principals